-State of emergency declared in Fort Lauderdale after unprecedented 2ft of rainfall
+State of emergency declared in Fort Lauderdale after unprecedented 2 feet of rainfall

 Estimated 15-25 inches of rainfall through the Fort Lauderdale metro area